techidaily/site-win11-tips/source/_posts/mend-your-windows-overcome-geforce-experience-failures.md

 ## 1\.
 Add the Game or App Manually

- The program relies on a[database of NVIDIA GeForce Experience-supported games](https://www.nvidia.com/en-us/geforce/geforce-experience/games/) for scanning.
+ The program relies on a [database of NVIDIA GeForce Experience-supported games](https://www.nvidia.com/en-us/geforce/geforce-experience/games/) for scanning.
 GeForce Experience can only optimize the games that are officially supported.

  When the app fails to find your currently installed game in its database, it returns a "Scanning Failed" error.
 Thankfully, you can manually add the game or app to GeForce Experience to resolve this.